 |IS 1111||The First Year Seminar: Critical Thinking and the Nature of Inquiry||3|

 |SSDI||Self and Society Directions||6|

 Students must receive a grade of C or better in all MA courses required in their degree program.
 A grade of C or better must be earned in any MA prerequisite course before enrolling in the post-requisite course.
-Student Teaching requires a 2.50 minimum cumulative grade point average.
+Internship in Mathematics Teaching requires a 2.50 minimum cumulative grade point average.